titech-edp/titech-edp.github.io/2018-edp-a/index.md

 ### PM

 - Activity: More+ User Research [50min.]
-  - Form a group of two or three
+  - Form a group of three or four
   - Create a member list
-  - Interview each other in the group
+  - Interview each other in the group [3 min. * 4 + 1 min. * 4]
   - Write POVs and HMWQs
 - Activity: Prototype and Test [50min.]
-  - Prototype
+  - Prototype [20min.]
+    - Design Principles
     - Sketch and Prototye
-  - User Test
+  - User Test [30min.]
-    - Form a group of two or three
+    - Form a group of three or four
     - Create a member list
     - Test the prototype each other in the group
-- Break
+- Break [15min.]
 - Show & Tell: Two or Three prototypes in the class [10min.]
+- Reflective Action Sheet [10min.]
-- Activity: Team Building [30min.]
+- Activity: Team Building [20min.]
   - Make a diverse team (different University, Department, Lab, Gender, Skill, and so on)
   - Self-introduction
   - Create a member list